ckeditor/ckeditor5/docs/framework/guides/contributing/git-commit-message-convention.md

 If any change contains the `MAJOR BREAKING CHANGE` note, the next release will be marked as `major` automatically.

-For reference on how to identify minor or major breaking change see {@link framework/guides/support/versioning-policy versioning policy guide}.
+For reference on how to identify minor or major breaking change see the {@link framework/guides/support/versioning-policy versioning policy guide}.

 ### Package name

 Most commits are related to one or more packages.
 Each affected package should be listed in parenthesis following the commit type.
-A package that was most impacted by the change should be listed first.
+A package that was the most impacted by the change should be listed first.

 It is, however, possible to skip this part if five or more packages are affected.